daveaglick/Scripty/Readme.md

 Scripty scripts are just [standard Roslyn C# scripts](https://github.com/dotnet/roslyn/wiki/Scripting-API-Samples) with some special global properties to make them suitable for powering code generation.
 All the standard C# scripting conventions still apply such as using the `#r` preprocessor directive to load assemblies and the  `#load` directive to load external script files.
 They are also generally given `.csx` extensions just like normal C# scripts.
 This makes it easy to bootstrap evaluating them outside Scripty if you need to, providing whichever Scripty globals you use in the script yourself.

+It is now also possible to use the `#load` directive to load c# files (.cs).
+This makes it convenient to use intellisense when writing files to be used by Scripty.
+An example of this usage can be seen below.

 The following references are added to every script by default:
 * `Microsoft.CodeAnalysis.Workspaces`
 * `Microsoft.Build`